BernardinoCampos/WSM-6879A/README.md

 # WSM-6879A

-Library to Arduino for WSM-6879A
+Library to Arduino to display WSM-6879A

 [Manual PDF](http://read.pudn.com/downloads175/sourcecode/embed/815641/lcd/doc/wsm6879a(MMX2010L).pdf)